 Continuing the second branch of experimentation scientists used light to stimulate part of the hippocampus, a seahorse shaped brain area known to be involved in memory and spatial navigation.
 It is here that epileptic seizures often take place due to a group of cells known as granule cells.
 Using light to block the activity in these cells the seizures were again shown to stop.
 However, when using light to activate the same cells it was found to make seizures much worse.
 The scientists were even able to induce seizures in non-epileptic mice suggesting that these cells may be another good target for controlling seizures using optogenetic methods.

 Can Light Therapy Also Have an Effect on Epilepsy Induced Depression

 Already an established medical treatment for seasonal affective disorder, bright light therapy has also shown to suppress the body?s production of melatonin, a hormone that regulates sleep and wake cycles.
 More detailed research has also shown to reduce the levels of depression and anxiety in patients with epilepsy, particularly in patients with focal epilepsy.

 Scientists at University College of London?s Institute of Neurology have discovered that some patients can be helped by bright light therapy, which is already commonly used to treat seasonal affective disorder and non-seasonal depression.
-The study saw 101 adults receive 12 weeks of daily light therapy with half of patients using a high intensity light box and the other half using a low intensity device.
-The researchers found that among 58 participant of those using either the low or high intensity boxes typically had a significant reduction in anxiety and depression but no difference between high and low intensity treatment.
+The study saw 101 adults receive 12 weeks of daily light therapy with half of patients using a high-intensity light box and the other half using a low-intensity device.
+The researchers found that among 58 participants of those using either the low or high-intensity boxes typically had a significant reduction in anxiety and depression but no difference between high and low-intensity treatment.